reald/nc220/README.md

 * Linux: When opening the live view window in your browser a plugin a served for download but it will not work.

 ## Workaround
 There are a bunch of audio and video sources where you can try to obtain streams from.
-Most of them don´t work as expected but there are some working constellations.
+Most of them do not work as expected but there are some working constellations.

 **Playing streams requires authentication!** Use your normal camera user account. **The _password_ must be _base64 encoded_.** In the examples here the standard password _admin_ (YWRtaW4= in base64) is used.